chen-xanadu/839-website/stage1/documents/marked/README.md

 Now that <p>Chris</p> <p>Chen</p> and his father
 ```

-If a name has a possessive suffix, we exclude the suffix from the tag.
+If a name has a possessive suffix (`'s`), we exclude the suffix from the tag.

 ```
 Ex.
 2